Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Key concepts are summarised in the Permit-to-Work Reference Guide.

-Understanding how these layers interact during routine work, simultaneous operations, and plant restart is what separates a permit system that looks good from one that actually controls risk.
+Understanding how these layers interact during routine work, simultaneous operations, and plant restart is what separates a permit system that looks controlled from one that actually is.

 Assessing Permit Systems in Practice

-If you want to assess how your permit-to-work system performs under real operational conditions, see Permit-to-Work System Review (Northshore Safety Services).
+For organisations that want to assess how their permit-to-work system performs under real operational conditions, see Permit-to-Work System Review (Northshore Safety Services).